jhanley1321/Open-Data-Manager/README.md

 # WIP
 This is not quite ready for release yet, All major bugs known major bugs are now fixed.
 I would still say things are not yet ready for production.
 However, there's still plenty that you can learn from.
-The ETL scripts for Binance work just fine and you shouldn't have issues if you use MS SQL as your database.
+The ETL scripts for Binance work just fine and you shouldn't have issues if you use the default database set up.

 # Features